tonydelanuez/tonydelanuez.github.io/_posts/2017-02-15-Recursion,-Recursion,-Recursion.-A-Primer-on-Recursive-Runtimes.md

 **Mergesort on n objects: *O(nlogn)***

-## How to Reason Through Reccurences
+## How to Reason Through Recurrences

 > T(n) = T(n-1) + 6